 Key Factors to Consider When Installing Exterior Wall Cladding

-Every exterior panel application is unique with its own advantages, such as our authentic panels.
-Although, they all still remain consistent with the need for durability.
+Every exterior panel application is unique with its own advantages, such as our Authentic panels.
+Although, they all still remain consistent with the need for durability

 Knowing how to install exterior wall cladding to best suit your project supports longevity and maintenance ease.
 This article will help you fasten on to the right approach for your application.

 The question, though, is how to install exterior wall cladding and how the cladding installation method impacts long-term success.
-That requires a more detailed discussion of what to consider when installing HPL cladding outdoors.
+That requires a more detailed discussion of what to consider when installing phenolic cladding outdoors.
 Read on.

 Wood

 Wood is readily available at a relatively low cost and is a sustainable option.
 However, it can have a shorter lifespan and is more flammable.
-That is why choosing the right wall panel material involves several factors and knowing how to separate natural wood panels vs. HPL panels.
+That is why choosing the right wall panel material involves several factors and knowing how to separate natural wood panels vs. phenolic panels.
 Some manufacturers recommend an EPDM covering, but that adds cost.
 Plus, chemical treatments can have an impact on product quality.

 Steel